 My wife often tells me that she loves me, but I can’t help but feel like she doesn’t show it.
 She is often busy with work and other commitments, so it’s hard for her to find the time to express her love.
 I try to understand, but it’s still difficult for me to feel truly appreciated.

-“I Don’t Feel Desired By My Wife”
+You Don’t Feel Desired By You Wife

 “My Wife Doesn’t Want Me Sexually”